 The Conversion of Saint Paul (36)

-Brother André Marie, M.I.C.M.What’s in that Prayer?
-The Collect for the Fourth Sunday after the Epiphany
+Brother André Marie, M.I.C.M.What’s in That Prayer?
+The Collect for Pentecost Sunday